The Queen of Weeds

 Caution when handling - these will obviously sting if handled with bare hands - use gloves or tongs to remove from packaging.

-To quote the RSPB website:
+A quote taken from the RSPB website:

 ‘As well as being beneficial to wildlife, nettles have long running cultural significance, and can be of value to people too.